 Local groundwater declines prompted Tri-Basin NRD directors to enforce groundwater pumping limits in Union Township (5N-22W), Gosper County in 2009 to protect the declining groundwater supply there.
 More recently, directors became concerned about declining groundwater levels in May Township in Kearney County (6N-13W), Elk Creek Township in Gosper County (5N-23W), and Grant Township in Kearney County (5N-13W).
 These townships are designated as Phase Two for groundwater quantity management.
 Tri-Basin NRD takes a proactive approach to groundwater management.
 It is our expectation that acting now will arrest groundwater declines and preclude the need for additional restrictions.
-Wind-driven wildfires ravaged Gosper County in April 2022.
-TBNRD Board terminated the previous allocation period, allowing farmers in Union Township to pump without restriction as they tried to re-vegetate fire damaged areas to reduce erosion.
-A new allocation period for Union Township will commence in 2023.

-2022 Irrigation Water Management Forms

-If you would like to have your reports mailed to you, call Tri-Basin NRD at 308-995-6688.
-Reports due November 22, 2022.
+2023 Irrigation Water Management Forms If you would like to have your reports mailed to you, call Tri-Basin NRD at 308-995-6688.
+Reports are due November 15, 2023.